JesseWx2011/Intellistar/README.md

 # Intellistar
-Inspired by buffbears/weatherscan.
+Inspired by the <a href="https://github.com/buffbears/Weatherscan">buffbears/Weatherscan</a> Project.
 This project was made by me.
  <h1 align="center">This is the intellistar project!
 Made by Jesse Hasty.</h1>
  <li><b>Head over to <a href="https://github.com/JesseWx2011/Intellistar/blob/master/changelog.txt">The Changelog </a>for updates.</b></li>
 <h1>Information</h1>